AndrewPrifer/react-three-editable/README.md

 `editableRootRef`: pass a ref to this prop to be able to imperatively apply transforms on top of editor transforms, or to imperatively re-parent the object.

+### `configure(options)`

+Lets you configure the editor.

+#### Parameters

+`options.localStorageNamespace: string = ''`: allows you to namespace the key used for automatically persisting the editor state in development.
+Useful if you're working on multiple projects at the same time and you don't want one project overwriting the other.

+`options.enablePersistence: boolean = true`: sets whether to a enable persistence of not.

 ## Object types

-React Three Editable supports the following object types:
+React Three Editable currently supports the following object types:

 - group
 - mesh